Upgrading

 Restore the backup.

-docker exec -e MYSQL_PWD=<your_password> -i -T <database_container> mysql -u <username> <database_name> < /path/to/backup/directory/backup.sql
+docker exec -e MYSQL_PWD=<your_password> -i <database_container> mysql -u <username> <database_name> < /path/to/backup/directory/backup.sql

 -

-Stop the Stack.
+Stop the stack.

 docker compose down